 It has a very warm pungent aroma, a little like eucalyptus.
 There are several kinds, two I am familiar with, the green pods and and dark brown pods.
 My mom always used the green pods because she said they had better flavor.
 I never tested this theory, but I'll take her word for it.

 During one of her lasts visits to Spokane, she was too tired to make pulla but insisted on making it anyways....so I became her hands.
 She was stubborn about certain things....adamant.
 No cutting corners.
-"No" to using the ground cardamom I had in my cupboard and "no" to using my stand mixer with the nifty dough hook, and "absolutely not" to using my efficient coffee bean grinder.
-This was to be done her way.
-Old school.
+"No" to using the ground cardamom I had in my cupboard and "no" to using my stand mixer with the nifty dough hook, and "absolutely not" to using my efficient coffee bean grinder to grind the tough cardamon seeds.
+This would be done her way, totally old school.
 But in the end, worth it.

 What seemed like a mountain of Cardamon pods needed to be cracked and the tiny seeds extracted.
 This took a substantial amount of time and patience.